techfromsage/media-events-js/README.md

 majority of the browsers trigger the media events in a different order, causing the user of the API to compensate with complicated code.

-The solution to this problem is to only track the `timeupdate` events and consistenly report the events back to the user of the API.
+The solution to this problem is to only track the `timeupdate` events and consistently report the events back to the user.

 ## Terminology
 * segment - the media is split into multiple parts (starts at 0).
 Each part has a length defined by the interval